Riverside County was formally designated as an anti-poverty agency by Alphonse Rodriguez, Administrator, Region IX, D-H.H.S.

 Ron Oden, Public Sector representative, (Palm Springs City Council) was elected Chairman of the Board for 2002 and relinquished the chair when he was elected Mayor of the City of Palm Springs.
 Vice Chair Deborah Franklin serves out term as Chair for 2002.

-The Commission, at a joint retreat with the San Bernardino Commission, voted to expand to both counties the I.D.A. program; it is now the Inland Empire I.D.A.
-Program.
+The Commission, at a joint retreat with the San Bernardino Commission, voted to expand to both counties the Saving for Success program; it is now the Inland Empire Saving for Success Program.

 Maria Juarez became a Certified Community Action Professional (CCAP)